Getting Started With Handy Drums Plugins

 You can audition the sounds contained in the instrument plugin by clicking on the instrument icons above the volume sliders.
 With each mouse click, the relevant drum samples will be played at random velocities.

-Playing a Drum Loop Through Handy Drums #
+How To Play a Drum Loop Through Handy Drums #

 Create MIDI Track #

-In Cubase, you can do so by right-clicking on the tracks and selecting Add MIDI track.
-In the following popup, name the track and click add track.
+Right-click in the tracks area and select the “Add MIDI Track” option.
+In the following popup, name the track and click Add Track.

 Route MIDI track Output #